kubernetes-retired/minibroker/README.md

 helm install minibroker --namespace minibroker minibroker/minibroker
 ```

+*NOTE*: Users will be able to set arbitrary parameters for the provisioned helm
+charts which can be potentially dangerous, e.g. if setting a high number of
+replicas.
+To prevent this it is possible to define override parameters per service using
+the `overrideChartParams` value.
+If defined the override parameters take
+precedence over user-provided values.

 ## Installation Options
 * Only Service Catalog Enabled services are included with Minibroker by default,
   to include all available charts specify `--set serviceCatalogEnabledOnly=false`.